 Some of her students turned around and waved at her.
 Rydia waved back, a pleasant smile spreading onto her face.
 They then turned around and ran into the town.
 She was very pleased; her pupils had worked hard today, and she wondered which one had that potential inside of them.

-Musing to herself, she walked back into the school house—which was also her home—and closed the door.
-Her entire home had been remodeled to meet her needs.
+Musing to herself, she walked back into the school house—which doubled as her home—and closed the door.
+Her entire place had been remodeled to meet her needs.
 Her old living room, which had consisted of a small space with a fireplace, had been expanded into a spacious room with many tables scattered around the room.

 Sitting down at one of the tables, Rydia played with the plain brass ring on her finger.
 Mother... she thought.
 She no longer cried when she thought of her mother.
 Instead, she felt a strange sensation of regret and love, combined into one emotion.

 She took the ring off her finger and gazed at it.
-I hope you're proud of me, mother.
-I still have your ring.
-Rydia placed the ring back on her finger, and sighed.
+I hope you've been watching me; I'm certain you're proud of everything I've done.
+She paused, running her finger down the ring's band.
+And I still have your ring.
+Rydia placed it back on her finger, and sighed.
 Other thoughts that disturbed her entered into her head.
 Perhaps a stroll down town will help me clear my mind.

 She stood up, and opened the door to the house.
 Ah, nothing like a sunny afternoon.
-Today is a good day.
-Running her fingers through her green hair, Rydia walked down the road toward the central square of Mist.
+She smiled, and ran her fingers through her green hair.
+Rydia walked down the road toward the central square of Mist.

-This town has really grown since the Bomb Ring incident.
-Mist had been simple village when she was a child.
-Then, a ring had been delivered by a Dark Knight named Cecil, and a dragoon named Kain.
-Although Rydia didn't know then that they had not expected the ring to release Bombs, and set the village on fire, as a child, she attacked them in her summoner rage.
+Years before it was a town, Mist had been simple village, and Rydia a mere child.
+Then, a ring had been delivered by a dark knight named Cecil, and a dragoon named Kain.
+Although Rydia didn't know then that they had not expected the ring to release a circle of Bombs nor set the village on fire, as a child, she attacked them in her summoner rage.

 All the summoners... supposedly died.
 But Rydia didn't believe it.
 She knew someone in this town, maybe one of her students, could summon eidolons again.